 Phoenix Industrial Vacancy Posts Largest Drop in Four Years as Demand Rebounds

-Phoenix's industrial market closed out 2025 with its strongest quarter in years, as vacancy rates posted a 90-basis-point decline in Q4 — the largest single-quarter drop the market has seen in over four years.
+Phoenix's industrial market closed out 2025 with its strongest quarter in years, as vacancy rates posted a notable decline in Q4 — reportedly the largest single-quarter drop the market has seen in several years.

-The Valley recorded 4.4 million square feet of positive net absorption in Q4 2025, driven by logistics operators, retail-oriented distribution tenants, and the growing advanced manufacturing sector anchored by semiconductor supply chain activity.
-The overall industrial vacancy rate fell to 12.4%, down from 13.3% the previous quarter.
+The Valley recorded significant positive net absorption in Q4 2025, driven by logistics operators, retail-oriented distribution tenants, and the growing advanced manufacturing sector anchored by semiconductor supply chain activity.

-The rebound comes after a period of elevated vacancy caused by a wave of speculative construction.
-Nearly 90% of recent completions targeted buildings larger than 100,000 square feet, which pushed vacancy in that size segment to roughly 16% and weighed on asking rents throughout much of 2025.
+The rebound comes after a period of elevated vacancy caused by a wave of speculative construction that targeted larger buildings, which weighed on asking rents throughout much of 2025.

 New Development Signals Confidence